mikerodrigues/renstar/README.md

 ## Using the included binary

+Well, OK, it's just a script that uses the library, but it wraps all of the functionality and lets you just control your thermostat if that's all you're here for.

 When installing the gem, we install `renstar.rb` for you automatically.
 You can pass the `-h` flag for more info.